jns5/KaroshiGame/README.md

 # virus.io

 Play as a virus and get the highest score of each round.
-Shoot other players and eat pellets to increase your score, try to avoid the sanitizers and masks!
+Shoot the sanitizer and masks to prevent losing points and eat pellets to increase your score, try to avoid the sanitizers and masks!

-Each round lasts 5 minutes and the top 10 players are displayed on a scoreboard.
+Each round lasts 5 minutes and the top 10 players are displayed on the leaderboard.

 #### Gain points:
 - By eating pellets
-- By shooting other players

 #### Lose points:
 - By colliding with sanitizer and mask
-- By getting shot

 #### Virus types (Players choose their virus):